 Working with participants over two years, the program strives to;

-- Build the public profile of 60 women employed in STEM through training in public speaking, media and communicating with influence and through creating opportunities to practice their newly acquired skills;
+• Build the media and public profile of 60 Superstars of STEM through training in public speaking, media and communicating with influence and through creating opportunities to practice their newly acquired skills;

-- Directly encourage young women and girls to study and stay in STEM, by program participants speaking with them in their schools and workplaces and by providing prominent public role models for them to aspire to.
+• Directly encourage young people to study and stay in STEM, by program participants speaking with them in their schools and workplaces and by providing prominent diverse public role models to inspire them into STEM.

 Major Supporter